malleable-systems/malleable.systems/content/pages/code-of-conduct.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+The three gates of speech are useful as guide: before you speak, let your words pass through three gates:

+* At the first gate, ask yourself, is it true
+* At the second gate ask, is it necessary
+* At the third gate ask, is it kind

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.